• Skip to primary navigation

 If you make this recipe, please let me know how it turns out for you!
 Leave a comment below and share a picture on instagram with the hashtag #panningtheglobe

-Filed Under: All Recipes, Appetizers, Barbecue, Cooking Light, Entertaining, Europe, Italy, Lunch and Brunch, main course, Salads, Vegetarian Tagged With: gluten-free
+Filed Under: All Recipes, Appetizers, Barbecue, Cooking Light, Dinner, Entertaining, Europe, Italian Recipes, Lunch and Brunch, Salads, Vegetarian Tagged With: gluten-free

 Reader Interactions